%20(2220%20x%201920%20px).png)

 Yes, upgrading to a 200 amp electrical service can increase your home's resale value.
 It signals to potential buyers that the electrical system is modern, safe, and capable of handling current and future electrical demands.
 This can make your home more attractive in the real estate market and provide peace of mind about electrical safety.

-Yes, licensed electricians have the expertise to evaluate your home's electrical needs and safely increase your electrical panel's capacity.
+Yes, our licensed electricians have the expertise to evaluate your home's electrical needs and safely increase your electrical panel's capacity.
 They can recommend the appropriate panel size, perform upgrades or replacements, handle necessary permits and inspections, and ensure compliance with electrical codes.

 If you notice frequent circuit breaker trips, flickering lights, or burning smells, it's time for an upgrade.
 Many Toronto homes still have outdated panels that don't meet current electrical safety authority standards.
 If you’re interested in EV Charger Installation or Smart Home Automation for your home, you may need to upgrade to 200 amp service.
 Our Antech Electric experts can recommend necessary upgrades and assist you with electrical panel replacement.